lucashoeft/disturbance-assistance-system/README.md

 ### Requirements

-For using the OpenAI-API add the `.env`-file to the root directory containing:
+For using the OpenAI-API add the `.env`-file to the root directory (or just rename `.env.example` to `.env`) containing:

 ```
-OPENAI_API_KEY=""
+OPENAI_API_KEY="sk.."
+LANGFUSE_PUBLIC_KEY="pk.."
+LANGFUSE_SECRET_KEY="sk.."
 ```

 When working with langfuse, it is also neccessary to add `LANGFUSE_PUBLIC_KEY` and `LANGFUSE_SECRET_KEY` to the `.env`-file.
-These keys can be obtained after setting up the project in langfuse (localhost:3000).
+These keys can be obtained after setting up the project in langfuse (<localhost:3000>).

+To get the vector database properly working, you need to add documents.
+You can add the documents in `/data` or create your own documents.
+You can add documents to the database with `ingest.py` in the data folder.

 ### Working with Docker

 To start the containers run `docker compose up`.
 To incorporate changes automatically start the containers with `docker compose watch` or `docker compose up -watch`.

+Access the

 To stop the containers run `docker compose down`.

+To rebuild the containers run `docker compose build --no-cache`.

+## Stack

+* Docker
+* Postgres (with PGVector)
+* Chainlit
+* Langfuse